-Model type Maximum logical drives Maximum logical drives per storage mapping partition Maximum FlashCopy logical drives 1722 Turbo option 1024 (See notes 4 and 6) 32 or 256 (See note 5) 511 (See note 2) 1742 2048 (See notes 1, 4, and 6) 32 or 256 (See note 5) 1023 (See note 2)
+Model type Maximum logical drives Maximum logical drives per storage mapping partition Maximum FlashCopy logical drives 1724 Standard/ Base option 1024 (See notes 4 and 6) 256 511 (See note 2) 1722 Turbo option 1024 (See notes 4 and 6) 32 or 256 (See note 5) 511 (See note 2) 1742 - all models 2048 (See notes 1, 4, and 6) 32 or 256 (See note 5) 1023 (See note 2) 1815 - all models 2048 (See notes 1, 4, and 6) 256 1023 (See note 2)

 - 1. When using firmware version 5.xx.xx and higher, the firmware reserves one logical drive for the system to use. - 2.
-There is a maximum of four FlashCopy logical drives for each standard logical drive. - 3.
-There is a maximum of eight remote mirror pairs. - 4.
-There is a maximum of 32 remote mirror pairs for machine type 1722, and 64 remote mirror pairs for machine type 1742. - 5.
+There is a maximum of four FlashCopy logical drives for each standard logical drive - 3.
+There is a maximum of eight remote mirror pairs for machine type 3552, all models, and 1742, all models, with Remote Mirroring premium feature option.

+- 4. With the Enhanced Remote Mirroring premium, feature, there is a maximum of 32 remote mirror pairs for machine type 1724 standard/base model, 1722-Turbo option model, and 64 remote mirror pairs for machine type 1742, all models, and 1815, all models. - 5.
 The host-agent management method uses a special logical drive, called an access logical drive, to communicate with the controllers on the storage subsystem.
 The access logical drive uses one of the available LUNs.
-Therefore, managing storage subsystems with the host-agent software limits you to one fewer LUN than the maximum number that is supported by the operating system and the host adapter.

-For controller firmware 05.4x.xx.xx and higher the maximum number of logical drives per storage mapping partition is 256.
-However, depending on the operating system limitations, the actual number of supported LUNs logical drives per storage mapping partition is less than 256.

-- For firmware version 05.3x.xx.xx, the maximum number of logical drives includes the FlashCopy repository logical drives and the Remote Mirror repository logical drives, in addition to the standard data logical drives.
-If the Remote Mirror option is enabled, two logical drives are reserved for the system to use. - Machine type 3552 is not supported with the new Enhanced Remote Mirroring option.
+Therefore, managing storage subsystems with the host-agent software limits you to one fewer LUN than the maximum number that is supported by the operating system and the host adapter. - For controller firmware 05.4x.xx.xx and higher the maximum number of logical drives per storage mapping partition is 256.
+However, depending on the operating system limitations, the actual number of supported LUNs logical drives per storage mapping partition is less than 256. - For firmware version 05.3x.xx.xx, the maximum number of logical drives includes the FlashCopy repository logical drives and the Remote Mirror repository logical drives, in addition to the standard data logical drives.
+If the Remote Mirror option is enabled, two logical drives are reserved for the system to use. - 7.
+Machine type 3552 is not supported with the new Enhanced Remote Mirroring option.
 None of the new remote mirroring features are applicable for this machine type.
 It is supported with the previous 10 km maximum distance synchronous remote mirror option only. - 8.
-There is no Remote Mirror support for FAStT200, DS4100, or DS4300 base and single controller unit.
+There is no Remote Mirror support for FAStT200, all models, DS4100 single controller models, or DS4300 base/standard and single controller unit.